Sourdough Pumpkin Scones Recipe

 Sourdough Pumpkin Scones Notes

-- This recipe calls for pumpkin puree.
-If you want to make your own pumpkin purée, here’s how to make your own.
+• This recipe calls for pumpkin puree.
+You can also make your own pumpkin purée.

-- If you don’t have any pumpkin pie spice, you can make your own with this recipe.
+• If you don’t have any pumpkin pie spice, you can make homemade pumpkin pie spice.

 Affiliate links included below, which means I may make a small commission at no extra cost to you.
 Read my disclosure here.